 (5 / 5)

-- Place pata in deep pan with boiling water.
-Add the garlic, salt, whole pepper corn and bay leaves.
-Simmer over low heat for about 1 hour or until fork tender.
-A Pressure cooker might take 40 minutes.
+- Bring some water to a boil in a large pot.
+Place the pata in.
+Add the garlic, salt, whole pepper corns, and bay leaves.
+Simmer over low heat for about 1 hour or until the pork is fork tender.
+A Pressure cooker will take about 40 minutes.

-- When pata is tender, remove from pot and drain excess oil or water.
+- When pata is tender, remove it from the pot and drain the excess oil and water off.

-- After the pata was drained thoroughly.
-(You can put it in the fridge for 24 hours to drain well.)
-Rub salt and pepper around the meat.
-Sprinkle with flour on all sides.
+- After the pata was drained thoroughly, rub salt and pepper around the meat.
+At this point in time, you can put it in the fridge for 24 hours to drain well, if you wish.
+Sprinkle it with flour on all sides.

-- In deep frying pan, heat cooking oil.
-Deep fry the pork over medium high heat until golden brown and crispy on all sides.
-Alternatively, you can use turbo broiler or cook in oven for about 450 – 475 degrees F until all sides are crispy and brown.
+- In deep frying pan, heat the cooking oil.
+Deep fry the pork over medium high heat until it’s golden brown and crispy on all sides.
+Alternatively, you can use turbo broiler or cook it in oven set at 450 – 475 degrees F until all sides are crispy and brown.

 Share This Recipe